jfoclpf/autocosts/readme.md

 ### PDF

-Autocosts also allow the final report to be printed into a PDF report.
+Autocosts also allows the final report to be printed into a PDF report.
 It makes use of `pdfmake` npm package.

 ## Android APP<br>